 Tom's expertise is particularly deep in two areas.
 First, drawing on his prior experience as a research chemist, Tom represents life sciences companies in patent litigation and other intellectual property matters, with emphasis on pharmaceuticals, biotech, the Hatch-Waxman Act (for small molecule drugs), and the Biologics Price Competition and Innovation Act (for large-molecule biologics).
-Second, drawing on his prior experience as a college dean, Tom represents educational institutions in matters as diverse as faculty and staff employment, campus security, regulatory compliance (such as Title IX), internal investigations, and research misconduct proceedings.
+Second, drawing on his prior experience as a college dean, Tom serves as co-head of the firm's Educational Institutions practice group, where he represents colleges and universities in matters as diverse as faculty and staff employment, campus security, regulatory compliance (such as Title IX), internal investigations, and research misconduct proceedings.

 Before joining Edwards Wildman, Tom clerked for the Honorable Boyce F. Martin, Jr. of the United States Court of Appeals for the Sixth Circuit.